redhat-developer/vscode-commons/INTEGRATION.md

-## Add in package.json for auto download of vscode-commons
+## Add "redhat.vscode-commons" as extension dependency in package.json file for auto download of vscode-commons

 - Dependencies to other extensions.
 The identifier of an extension is always ${publisher}.${name}.
 For example: vscode.csharp.